apostrophecms/apostrophe-workflow/README.md

 ### Adding prefixes to an existing database

-Apostrophe does not automatically add prefixes to existing slugs in your database when you enable prefixes for locales.
-You can do so with this command line task:
+**Prefixes are automatically added to page slugs when Apostrophe is restarted or you run a command line task,** such as `apostrophe-migrations:migrate`.

+You can also request this explicitly:

 ```
 node app apostrophe-workflow:add-locale-prefixes
 ```

 This is a one-time action.

-There is currently no task to remove prefixes if you choose to stop using them.
-However, after the prefix configuration is removed, it becomes possible to edit the slug fully and remove the prefix by hand.
+Prefixes are automatically added to new pages and when editing the "page settings" of old ones.

+**If you change or remove the prefix for a locale,** the change will take place for existing pages the next time you restart the site or run a task.

+> The editor may appear to allow removing the prefix from the slug, but it is always restored on save.

 ### If you only care about subdomains